pocomane/brewed-in-the-apocalypse/bita.md

 - On Twist ask to the scenarist 1 question from the list
 - On Failure ask to the scenarist 1 question from the list

-Questions about the situation (the player have to fill the _ before to ask):
+Questions about the situation (the protagonist have to fill the _ before to ask):

 - How could we best end quickly?
 - Which enemy is most vulnerable to me?